bbourdin/bbourdin/README.md

 # Benoit Bourdin
-## Agile/DevOps transformation lead (remote from Asturias, Spain)
+### Agile/DevOps transformation lead (remote from Asturias, Spain)

 ## My resume

-See **resume-as-code, leveraging DevOps**: *Automatically built from [source code by a CI/CD pipeline](https://github.com/bbourdin/resume/), and can be downloaded as [HTML](https://bbourdin.github.io/resume//index.html), [PDF](Benoit-Bourdin-resume.pdf), [Markdown](https://github.com/bbourdin/resume//blob/gh-pages/Benoit-Bourdin-resume.md) or [Word](Benoit-Bourdin-resume.docx).
+See **resume-as-code, leveraging DevOps**: Automatically built from [source code by a CI/CD pipeline](https://github.com/bbourdin/resume/), and can be downloaded as [HTML](https://bbourdin.github.io/resume//index.html), [PDF](Benoit-Bourdin-resume.pdf), [Markdown](https://github.com/bbourdin/resume//blob/gh-pages/Benoit-Bourdin-resume.md) or [Word](Benoit-Bourdin-resume.docx).

 ## Contributions
-Most of my recent contributions are related to my work at DXC, which are visible to DXC employee (only) on my [DXC GitHub profile](https://github.dxc.com/bbourdin).
+Most of my recent contributions are related to my work at DXC, which are visible to DXC employees (only) on my [DXC GitHub profile](https://github.dxc.com/bbourdin).

 ## Contact